logicalclocks/maggy/README.rst

 able to make extensive use of early stopping in order to achieve efficient resource utilization.

+For a video describing Maggy, see [this talk at the Spark/AI Summit](https://www.youtube.com/watch?v=0Hd1iYEL03w).

 Right now, maggy supports asynchronous hyperparameter tuning of machine learning and deep learning models, and ablation studies on neural network layers as well as input features.